Sunday, January 24, 2016

 Words & music - Elmer Bernstein / Marilyn & Alan Bergman.
 Sung by Jill Ireland

-An elegant, lilting music box love song whose sentimental lyrics are simple but very touching to an old softie like me.
-Although just a little over 90 seconds long, it too, never fails to get the waterworks flowing.
-An instrumental version plays under the opening credits, the song itself is later sung by a character in the film.
+An elegant, lilting music box love song with sentimental lyrics that are simple yet very touching to an old softie like me.
+In the film, the song is just over 90 seconds long (though a later soundtrack album features the full melody), and it always manages to bring on the waterworks.
+An instrumental version plays during the opening credits; the song itself is later sung by a character in the film.

 12.